Welcome to AEM 2850 / AEM 5850! I’d like to preface the syllabus with two points:

 Your access in this course is important.
 In order to have adequate time to arrange your approved accommodation, please request your accommodation letter as soon as possible.
 If you need an immediate accommodation for equal access, please speak with me in person, email me, and/or email SDS at sds_cu@cornell.edu.
 If the need arises for additional accommodations during the semester, please contact SDS.

-For students with testing accommodations, we will manage alternative testing locations through Dyson for the Spring 2024 semester.
-If you are approved for exam accommodation(s), please be sure to have a letter sent from SDS to me as early in the semester as possible.
+For students with testing accommodations, please be sure to have a letter sent from SDS to me as early in the semester as possible.

 We understand that our members represent a rich variety of backgrounds and perspectives.
 The Dyson School of Applied Economics and Management is committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask everyone to: